MaRisk BT 3-Compliant Risk Reporting for Governance Bodies

 How can reporting for board and supervisory board be efficiently digitalized?

 Digitalization of board reporting offers significant potential for efficiency gains, higher timeliness, and improved analysis capabilities.
-A structured approach helps to optimally leverage the benefits of modern reporting technologies while managing implementation effort.
+A structured approach helps to optimally utilize the benefits of modern reporting technologies while managing implementation effort.

 💻 Technological Approaches: